BY-LAWS OF THE NORTH TEXAS – AUDIE MURPHY CHAPTER

 ARTICLE II, AIMS AND OBJECTIVES

 SECTION1: AIMS.
+AIMS.
 The aims and objectives of the North Texas – Audie Murphy Chapter of the Association of the United States Army shall be wholly educational, literary, scientific; fostering esprit de corps, dissemination of professional knowledge, and the promotion of the efficiency of the Army’s components of the Armed Forces and our Country; and by local action to further the aims and objectives of the Association of the United States Army.

 SECTION 2: OBJECTIVES.
 The Chapter will neither propagate extremist activities nor advocate violence against others or the violent overthrow of the Government.
 This Chapter will support the Constitution of the United States, and the democratic principles upon which this country was founded.